Emergency Dentist – Marshall, TX

 Compassionate Care & Fast Pain Relief

-Dr. Charles Parker has over 30 years of experience in dentistry, and in that time, he has pretty much seen and done it all!
+Dr. Charles Parker is an emergency dentist in Marshall with over 30 years of experience in dentistry, and in that time, he has pretty much seen and done it all!
 If you or a loved one find yourselves in the middle of a dental emergency, give us a call, and our team will immediately spring into action.
 We always strive to see emergency patients the same day that they contact us because if you’re in pain, you shouldn’t be left to wait!
 We’ll arrange our schedule so you’re able to see Dr. Parker as soon as possible.

 Why Choose Marshall Denture Clinic for Emergency Dental Care?

 - Fast, Compassionate Care When You Need It Most